SLog Score

 • S = Sport Specific Skills

-• All hours counted equally
+• All S hours are counted equally

 • P = Physical Training